Thame Remembers Able Seaman Sidney Alfred Richardson

 In 1926, Sydney enlisted as a “Boy” in the Royal Navy, and after training at HMS Ganges, at Shotley in Suffolk, his first sea posting was on the battleship HMS Emperor of India, and then in 1927 the newly commissioned battleship HMS Nelson.

-By 1942, P/JX 126446 Able Seaman Sidney Alfred Richardson, had completed his 12 years service with the Royal Navy, and was assigned to HMS President III, the establishment for training DEMS (Defensively Equipped Merchant Ship) gunners and sailors.
+By 1942, P/JX 126446 Able Seaman Sidney Alfred Richardson, had completed his initial 12 years service with the Royal Navy.
+He was retained for war service and was assigned to HMS President III, the establishment for training DEMS (Defensively Equipped Merchant Ship) gunners and sailors.